FlowSs/BugsInLLMs/README.md

 This folder contains the survey form used for our validation study in the file **Survey_Form.pdf**.
 Anonymized information about participants and all their answers to the survey questions are in the file **Results.csv**.

 ## Artifacts
 This folder contains the sampled buggy samples based on CoderEval dataset.
-It is structured as follow: first level is which LLM generated the sample, then the dependency level and then the task.
+It is structured as follows: first level is which LLM generated the sample, then the dependency level and then the task.
-For each of the task, we give the buggy samples that we sampled alongside with the oracle.
-So, for instance `Codex/slib_runnable/get_patterns` contains the buggy sample(s) and oracle for the `get_patterns` task from CoderEval which depency level is `slib_runnable` and that was run on `Codex`.
+For each of the tasks, we give the buggy samples that we sampled alongside with the oracle.
+So, for instance `Codex/slib_runnable/get_patterns` contains the buggy sample(s) and oracle for the `get_patterns` task from CoderEval which dependency level is `slib_runnable` and that was run on `Codex`.